Skip to main content

 A safer and more resilient America through a world-class science facility for large animal agricultural research, training and diagnostics.

-NBAF will replace the aging Plum Island Animal Disease Center (PIADC), a biosafety level-3 facility that is more than 68 years old.
+NBAF will replace and expand on the mission of the Plum Island Animal Disease Center (PIADC), a biosafety level-3 facility that was established in 1954.
 Currently, USDA’s Agricultural Research Service (ARS) and Animal and Plant Health Inspection Service (APHIS) conduct foreign animal disease research, training and diagnostics in this center.
-ARS and APHIS will transfer their research and diagnostic missions from PIADC to NBAF and will operate the facility jointly.
+ARS and APHIS will transfer their missions from PIADC to NBAF and will operate the facility jointly.

 Why does the U.S. need NBAF?